Spanish Irregular Verbs: The Ultimate Guide [with Charts]

 Spanish is similar.
 There are some basic patterns that most verbs – the regular verbs – follow, but there are also many irregular exceptions.
 If you want to communicate effectively in Spanish, you need to learn which verbs are irregular, and what their irregularities are.

-But before we get deeper into the verbs that break the rules, let's remind ourselves what those rules are in the first place.
+But before we get deeper into the verbs that break the rules, let's review those rules.

 A Quick Recap of Spanish Regular Verbs